-Car boot sales provide a great chance to offload your unwanted goods and raise some cash.
-Here, we tell you everything you need to know
+Car boot sales provide a great opportunity to offload your unwanted goods and raise some cash.
+Here, we tell you everything you need to know about doing a car boot sale and how to find one

-Every year, thousands of people across the UK flock to car boot sales to sell their unwanted stuff and/or pick up a bargain.
+Every year, thousands of people across the UK flock to car boot sales to sell their unwanted goods and/or pick up a bargain.

 But how do you actually sell your wares at a car boot sale?
 What sort of stuff sells?
-And where is the nearest car boot sale to you?
-In this article, we'll answer all of those questions and more, to help your experience go as smoothly as possible.
+Who runs the best car boot sales, and where are the nearest ones to you?
+In this beginner’s guide, we'll answer all of those questions and more, to help your experience go as smoothly as possible.

 What is a car boot sale?